 Description

 With oats, butter, and mostly all brown sugar, you are guaranteed a soft and chewy oatmeal cookie.
 Use this perfect oatmeal cookie as the base for other add-ins such as raisins, dried cranberries, and nuts.
 Cinnamon and a touch of molasses add that little something extra.
-These are the best oatmeal chocolate chip cookies!
+To prevent the cookies from over-spreading, don’t skip the brief dough refrigeration in step 4.

 Ingredients